-- Given a back edge $m \rightarrow n$, the natural loop of $m \rightarrow n$ is - the subgraph consisting of the set of nodes containing n and all the nodes from which m can be reached in the flowgraph without passing through n, and - Ithe edge set connecting all the nodes in its node set.

-Solution Node n is called the loop header.
+- Given a back edge $m \to n$, the natural loop of $m \to n$ is - the subgraph consisting of the set of nodes containing n and all the nodes from which m can be reached in the flowgraph without passing through n, and - 2 the edge set connecting all the nodes in its node set. - Node n is called the loop header.